SK8-PTY-LTD/SK8Tech_Document/en/team/software/README.md

 We use lots of software nowadays.
-Every software fullfils a purpose.
+Every software fullfils a unique purpose.

 In this documentation, we'll list out all software and tools we use at [SK8Tech](https://sk8.tech).
 Please install the software accordingly.